Keontae-Prime/Keontae/README.md

 # Keontae
- Here are some projects I've been working on.
+ Here are some class projects I've worked on.